-V: So what are your hopes for this documentary, what do you set to achieve or what is its purpose?
+V: So what are your hopes for this documentary, what do you set out to achieve or what is its purpose?

 Jon: Well we really feel that this film will stand on the shoulders of the first film.
 Which gave so many people the language to have a meaningful conversation about greenhouse gases and fossil fuels.
 We hope this furthers the conversation by telling people the danger and how close we are to the tipping point with the environment.
-Also the incredible hope that’s in reach with these sustainable energies that have come easier to deploy.
+Also, the incredible hope that’s within reach with these sustainable energies that have come easier to deploy.
 We really feel like there is a new story.

 Al Gore is at a point in his life where he allows us to have access to these incredible scenes, the negotiation in Paris for example.
 He has an emotional passion where he connects the movement to other great social movements like the civil rights movement or the gay rights movement.
 We really feel like that is another tipping point occurring, that people are getting more emotional about this.
 They are starting to make it a priority with what they do in their lives.